-The textbook says that one reason we use checksum at the transport layer and CRC more often at the link layer is that the software on the transport layer needs to be able to calculate more rapidly.
+The textbook says that we use checksum at the transport layer and CRC more often at the link layer because the software on the transport layer needs to be able to calculate more rapidly.
 At some point, when computers become fast enough, will we begin using CRC on the transport layer?